Introduction

 Tiered storage is an approach that categorises data based on specific access and performance criteria, storing it in multiple layers.
 Each tier represents a different type of storage media, often varying in speed and cost.

-- Warm storage acts as an intermediate, using slower spinning disks for data with moderate access requirements.
+- Warm storage acts as an intermediate, using slower spinning disks or cost-optimised cloud object storage for data with moderate access requirements.
+Data here is accessed occasionally — perhaps weekly or monthly — and can tolerate retrieval times in the range of seconds rather than milliseconds.

 Benefits of Tiered Storage Strategies